Thailand in World War II: Post-war

 The atomic bombings and subsequent Japanese surrender precluded the uprising, however.
 Pridi immediately issued a declaration stating that Phibun's 1942 declaration of war was unconstitutional and legally void, thereby dispensing any need for Thailand to surrender.
 The Thai armed forces initially attempted to disarm the Japanese garrison, but Nakamura refused, arguing that the matter was for the Allies to decide.
-Khuang in the meanwhile resigned, citing his previous association with the Japanese as a possible obstacle to Thailand's rapprochement with the Allies.
-A caretaker premier was found in the person of Thawi Bunyaket, a Pridi loyalist.
+Khuang in the meanwhile resigned, citing his previous association with the Japanese as a possible obstacle to Thailand's reapprochement with the Allies.
+A caretaker premier was found in Thawi Bunyaket, a Pridi loyalist.

 In early September the leading elements of Major-General Geoffrey Charles Evans's Indian 7th Infantry Division landed, accompanied by Edwina Mountbatten.
 Later that month Seni returned from Washington to succeed Tawee as prime minister.
 It was the first time in over a decade that the government was controlled by civilians.
 But the ensuing factional scramble for power in late 1945 created political divisions in the ranks of the civilian leaders that destroyed their potential for making a common stand against the resurgent political force of the military in the post-war years.

 Moreover, the post-war accommodations with the Allies weakened the civilian government.
 As a result of the contributions made to the Allied war efforts by the Free Thai Movement, the United States refrained from dealing with Thailand as an enemy country in post-war peace negotiations.
 Before signing a peace treaty, however, Britain demanded war reparations in the form of rice shipments to Malaya.
 An Anglo-Thai Peace Treaty was signed on 1 January 1946, and an Australian–Thai Peace Treaty on 3 April.
 France refused to permit admission of Thailand to the United Nations until Indochinese territories annexed during the war were returned.
 The Soviet Union insisted on the repeal of anti-communist legislation.